bolucloud/s3-hosted-site/README.md

 # Static Website Hosting on S3 via Cloudfront

 ## Overview
-This infrastructure is built to deploy the necessary AWS services needed to host a secure static website using a S3 bucket, ACM Certificate Manager, Cloudfront
+This infrastructure is built to deploy the necessary AWS services needed to host a secure static website using a S3 bucket, ACM Certificate Manager, Cloudfront and Route53.

 ## Features